 The ROSEIS platform has been developed under the umbrella of the ESTRO Radiation Oncology Safety and Quality Committee and a sub-group is responsible for the development and maintenance of the platform.
 Consistent with the membership of the ROSQC this sub-group is multidisciplinary to reflect the disciplines primarily responsible at the different steps throughout the radiotherapy process.

-Mary Coffey is an Adjunct Associate Professor in the Disciplne of Radiation Therapy and previous Head of Discipline.
-She was a member of the ROSIS founder group and is currently chair of the Radiation Oncology Safety Committee of ESTRO..
+Mary Coffey is an Adjunct Associate Professor in the Discipline of Radiation Therapy and previous Head of Discipline.
+She was a member of the ROSIS founder group and is currently chair of the Radiation Oncology Safety and Quality Committee of ESTRO.

 Anita O’Donovan graduated with an Hons BSc in Radiation Therapy from Trinity College Dublin (TCD) in 2002 and is currently completing a PhD by research.
 She joined the Discipline of Radiation Therapy at TCD in 2011, as Assistant Professor, having previously worked in both clinical and research positions as a radiation therapist in Saint Luke’s Hospital, Dublin and […]